oerc-music/meld-test/README.md

 * download and extract the following tarball which contains all of the resources listed above: http://meld.linkedmusic.org/resources/test/meld-test-data.tgz

-* Ensure your web server is configured so that the resources can be served from their new location
+2. Ensure your web server is configured so that the resources can be served from their new location

-* Change the URI basenames in `meld-test.json-ld`, `Late-Swallows.nq`, and `Brigg-Fair.nq` to point to your new location:
+3. Change the URI basenames in `meld-test.json-ld`, `Late-Swallows.nq`, and `Brigg-Fair.nq` to point to your new location:
    - Replace `https://meld.linkedmusic.org/resources/test/` with `https://example.com/path/to/resources/` (substituting in your server's domain and resource path)

-* Update the graphUri specified at the TOP of `meld-test/src/containers/meldtest.js` to point to your server's copy of `meld-test.json-ld`
+4. Update the graphUri specified at the TOP of `meld-test/src/containers/meldtest.js` to point to your server's copy of `meld-test.json-ld`

+**Note**: For debugging purposes, it may be useful to move media resources to self-hosting one at a time.
+The application is capable of serving media from both https://meld.linkedmusic.org and your server.
+To move only e.g. `brigg-fair-beecham-p8-ii.jpg` to self-hosting, update only all occurrences of https://meld.linkedmusic.org/resources/test/brigg-fair-beecham-p8-ii.jpg to https://example.com/path/to/resources/brigg-fair-beecham-p8-ii.jpg in step 4 above (while leaving the other resources unchanged until you are ready to transfer them to self-hosting).

 Web server configuration:
 ----